Estate Planning - Frequently Asked Questions

 Who Should Attend The Consultation?

 It is a requirement that the client attend the meeting.
 Sometimes adult children or other family members will contact us for advice on the best way to assist their parents or older family members with estate planning.
 The person whose estate plan we are preparing must be present at all meetings and understand and consent to the process.
-If this is not possible, we may need to discuss other options such as Guardianship.

 For married couples, it's important that both spouses attend the meeting together.